Brettler/AdvancedProgrammingTask4_VSCode/README.md

 Eden Berman &amp; Liad Brettler

 # Description:---
+In this program, we created a server and client and established a connection between them using a Command Line Interface (CLI).
+The program is constructed using the Command design pattern which is a way to separate the actions an object can perform from the object itself, by encapsulating the actions into separate command objects.
+This allows for more flexibility in controlling and managing the actions.
+Multiple clients can connect to the server at once and submit requests.
+Once a client establishes a connection with the server, a welcome menu is sent to it describing the actions that can be performed all surrounding the execution of the KNN classification algorithm.
+These actions include:
+1. Uploading the classified (train set) and unclassified (test set) CSV files.
+2. Configuring the algorithm settings - K value and metric value (Euclidean, Manhattan, Chebyshev, Canberra, or Minkowsk).
+3. Classifying the test set.
+4. Displaying the classification results in an indexed order.
+5. Downloading a file locally containing the classification results.

 In this program, we created a server and client and established a connection between them.
 The client sends the server an unclassified vector received from the user, and the server runs the KNN algorithm on the vector and returns the result to the client to be displayed to the user.
 The client runs in an infinite loop, waiting for the next user input.
 The user can close the client by typing '-1', which will close the connection to the server and then shut down the program.
 However, the server remains active and listens for the next client to request a connection.
 As long as a client is connected to the server, the server will listen for new requests.

-The server is provided with a database in the form of a CSV file.
-To calculate the distances between the sample and the entire database, the KNN algorithm will use one of the distance metrics implemented in Task 1: Euclidean, Manhattan, Chebyshev, Canberra, or Minkowski.

 # Compile & Run Instructions:---
 Run the following commands: